JackDanger/joining-the-tech-industry/README.md

 offer any real mentorship and don't tell you how to take advantage of it when it's offered.
 Focus instead on collecting as many coaches as you can and try to have at least one champion inside your organization when you are ready to advance.

 This shouldn't be so hard but it is.
 It's super hard.
-Luckily, there's a huge network of people who're willing to step into the fight and help you if they know you need it.
+Luckily, there are thousands of people who've been in your shoes and who are willing to help you.